-Readers of this blog--the few that are out there--may have noted that I don't hold back when I get angry at people.
+Readers of this blog may have noticed that I don't hold back when I get angry.
 That much is true.
 I don't hold back.
 But then--if ever there was a time to "let it all hang out" when it comes to humanity, this, without question, is it.
-An actual global apocalypse looms on the horizon, just decades away.
-And yet the cattle that make up the vast majority of this species slumber on, or worse: they actively work to bring it on.
-This is a time of outright cultural insanity writ globally.
+An actual global apocalypse looms on the horizon, just decades away, if even that.
+And yet the cattle that make up the vast majority of this species slumber on, or worse: they are actively working to bring it on.
+This is a time of outright societal insanity writ globally.
 Anger and outrage is, truly, not just called for, but are often the only truly sane responses.
 Anything else is blinkered.

 "19 cents" refers to the amount of money that the cashier, working at Fred Meyer, asked the woman in front of us, whose total was (I remember) $146.81, if she'd like to give to the local food bank, effectively rounding her total due to an even $147.

-I'm sure you already know how the woman responded.
+I'm sure you already know how she responded.
 Why else, you might ask, would I be writing about it if she said yes?